 - Adding to the project and removing from it files with code of generated modules and adjusting

-#includedirectives in case of modifying modules in an Adaptive Vision Studio project.
+#includedirectives in case of modifying modules in an Aurora Vision Studio project.

 - Adjusting the code which calls generated code in case of modifications of interfaces of public macrofilters.

 - Providing proper _Kit files in the scope of the resulting program.